RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 ```mathematica
 PacletInstall["https://rulebasedintegration.org/Rubi-4.16.1.0.paclet"]
 ```
-This command downloads the latest version of Rubi and installs it on your computer as a package in Mathematica's paclet repository.
+This downloads the latest version of Rubi and installs it on your computer as a package in Mathematica's Paclets repository for packages.
 Use the command

 ```mma